TO-autonomy/CARLA-ue5-vehicle-simulation/README.md

 The simulations were performed on a high-end data processing server.
 Lower system requirements could work in a limited capacity, but are known to cause stability issues (eg. crashing the simulator due to VRAM issues).

 **NB!
-The system was developed for Ubuntu 20.04 and Ubuntu 22.04 version.
+The system was developed for Ubuntu 20.04 and Ubuntu 22.04 versions.
 Windows or other OS systems are expected to cause issues during setup or simulation.**

 **NB2!
-The running the default simulation scenario requires server-grade GPU with requirements exceeding RTX4090 VRAM (> 24 GB) capacity.**
+Running the default simulation scenario requires a server-grade GPU with requirements exceeding RTX4090 VRAM (> 24 GB) capacity.**

 ### Tested System Specification
 - **Operating System:** Ubuntu 22.04.5 LTS